Call or Text Us Now! 845 244 4888

 The jobs are evolving.
 The rise of AI and automation in animation doesn’t mean fewer opportunities.

-Our animators, who used to specialize in character rigging, are now exploring creative direction or learning how to guide AI tools instead of fighting them.
 The technical barrier to entry is lower than it’s ever been, but the creative bar is higher.

 So while the workflow might look different (less about drawing every frame and more about crafting the overall vision), the core creative muscle remains the same.